gbowerman/vmsstools/README.md

 ### Showing which extensions are installed

 Lists the extensions installed in a specified scale set, including name, publisher, version.

+Use –verbose to dump the JSON properties, which could then be saved to a file and used to add extensions to other scale sets.

 E.g. python vmssextn.py --resourcegroup extntest --vmssname extntest